pilotmoon/popclipweb/site/kb/browsers.md

 The table contains columns for each of the following features:

-- **Aware:** PopClip knows that the app is a browser, and URL-opening actions triggered in the app will stay in the same app.
+- **Basic:** PopClip knows that the app is a browser, and URL-opening actions triggered in the app will stay in the same app.

 - **Page Info:** PopClip can read the current page URL and/or page title